 The retail industry is in the middle of a digital transformation.
-With the growth of e-commerce, smart devices, digital wallets, and an increasingly tech-savvy customer base, the retail experience is undergoing what seems like a permanent change.
+With the growth of e-commerce, smart devices, digital wallets, and an increasingly tech-savvy customer base, the retail customer experience is undergoing what seems like a permanent change.
 How does the shift from store shelves to online shopping change the way brands package their products?
 What are the leading e-commerce packaging trends?
 How do consumer packaging trends demand change?

-Optimizing the customer experience is different for physical stores versus e-commerce sites.
 The in-store setting requires the creation of an on-shelf experience that will delight and persuade the customer to buy.
 But that experience is completely different in an e-commerce setting.
 The customer makes the selection in a 2D world and doesn’t have the ability to touch or feel the product before making the purchasing decision.
 Add to that the considerable wear and tear a product endures before it ever arrives and the experience is turned upside down.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 In 2017, Jabil sponsored an e-commerce packaging trends survey focusing on the inevitable shift from traditional retail to e-commerce channels and explored how brands can support a successful transition to stay ahead of the curve.
 Conducted by Dimensional Research, a third-party research firm, the survey was designed to reveal the evolving packaging considerations of brands as the new retail reality extends from store shelves to an online setting.